PSTET 2025: Notification, Application Form, Pattern, Syllabus & Eligibility Criteria

 A:

-To qualify the PSTET (Punjab Teacher Eligibility Test), candidates are required to achieve the minimum qualifying marks set by the conducting authority.
-Here are the qualifying criteria for PSTET:
+To qualify the PSTET, candidates are required to get the minimum qualifying marks set by the conducting authority.

-For General Category Candidates:
+For General Category Candidates

-1. Minimum 60% marks are required to qualify the PSTET examination.
+Minimum 60% marks to qualify.

-For Reserved Category Candidates (SC/ST/OBC/PH):
+For Reserved Category Candidates (SC/ST/OBC/PH)

-Table of content
+Table of contents

 • What is PSTET Exam?